Māori and Public Housing Renewable Energy Fund

 Renewable energy funding for Māori housing

-The funding is being allocated to selected projects over 4 years until mid-2024 through multiple funding rounds.
+The funding was allocated to selected projects over 4 years through multiple funding rounds.
+The majority of projects are expected to be completed by the end of 2024.

-Projects for this fund must focus on installing renewable energy technologies for Māori housing, but could also seek funding for supplementary measures that improve energy efficiency and maximise the gains of generating renewable energy at a local level.
+Projects for this fund focused on installing renewable energy technologies for Māori housing and supplementary measures that improve energy efficiency and maximise the gains of generating renewable energy at a local level.

 Read more about the Māori housing branch of this fund including eligibility criteria and projects that have received funding so far: